 The Entrepreneurial Law Certificate coordinates Colorado Law's strengths and business-law related assets in the areas of entrepreneurial and technology law, such as Silicon Flatirons, the Entrepreneurial Law Clinic, and the Colorado Technology Law Journal.
 It is awarded to law students who complete coursework reflecting a concentrated study of issues typically faced by transaction-side lawyers, and signals to prospective employers that a student possesses a skill set with applicability across issues of transactional law.

 Certificate requirements include: 1) at least 92 credit hours (89 is required for the J.D.), and 2) at least 21 of the 92 credit hours in the area of entrepreneurial law.
 Visit Rules of the Law School for complete details.
 Click here to fill out the online Entrepreneurial Law Certificate application.

 - One of: Corporations or Agency

 - One of: Venture Capital or Deals

 - One of: Entrepreneurial Law Clinic or Externship

 - One CU Leeds School of Business course: Entrepreneurship and Small Business Management, Entrepreneurial Finance, Business Planning

 - One of: Patent Law, Trademark and Unfair Competition, Copyright, or Introduction to Intellectual Property Law

-- One of: Corporate Taxation, Income Taxation, Survey of Business Enterprise Taxation, or Taxation of Conduit Entities
+- One of: Corporate Taxation, Income Taxation, Survey of Business Enterprise Taxation, or Partnership Taxation

 - Two or more of: Any section of a Deals Lab, Drafting (Commercial or Transactional), Legal Negotiation, Advanced Legal Negotiation, or a course in transactional drafting or negotiation as approved by Certificate Advisor